 Are Springtails Bad For Plants?

 For starters, they feed on the roots.
-This alone is enough to kill your plants, as it will prevent the root systems from uptaking moisture and nutrients to the plant.
+This alone can kill your plants, as it will prevent the roots from uptaking moisture and nutrients to the plant.
 In essence, this will starve and dehydrate your plants.

 Springtails also feed on algae, mold, and fungi.
 You might notice signs of these problems if you have springtails, too.